-The PDDI service provides a health-based assessment, delivery of a screening tool and brief intervention sessions (up to two sessions), ongoing treatment (up to eight sessions – where appropriate to individuals diverted).
+The PDDI clinician provides a health-based assessment, delivery of a screening tool and brief intervention sessions.

 Targeted Client Groups

 Under the Controlled Substances Act 1984, a SAPOL officer must divert (with no discretion) an individual for the possession or consumption of a controlled substance (including possession of drug use equipment).

 The Statutes Amendment (Drug Offences) Act 2018, caps the number of drug diversions accessed by an adult who has committed a simple possession offence to two drug diversions within a four year period.